toddledev/documentation/docs/08-pages/01-overview/index.md

 ---
 title: Page fundamentals
-description: Explore how pages serve as application foundation with unique URLs, metadata configuration, parameter handling and component containment.
+description: Explore how pages work in Nordcraft, providing unique URLs, metadata configuration, parameter handling and component containment.
 ---

-# Page fundamentals
+# Pages in Nordcraft

 Pages are the foundation of applications in Nordcraft.
-They represent distinct screens with unique URLs that users navigate to, creating the overall structure of your web application.
+They represent distinct screens with unique URLs that users navigate to, which create the overall structure of your web application.

-# What are pages in Nordcraft

 Pages in Nordcraft are specialized components that serve as the top-level containers for your application's screens.
 They function as containers for all the content and functionality available at a specific URL.
+You can think of each page as being a separate document.
+If you're familar with other web frameworks or you have experience using HTML, pages in Nordcraft work in the same way.

 - Each page has a unique URL path
 - Pages are top-level components in your application structure, not nested within other elements
-- Pages do not have attributes or events since they don't have parent components
+- Pages do not have attributes or events
-- Instead, pages have a dedicated **Page** section in the [data panel](/the-editor/data-panel)
+- To configure your pages, use the dedicated **Page** section in the [data panel](/the-editor/data-panel)

 Pages handle a variety of functions central to web applications: